airslice/czml-writer-wiki/CZML/SensorVolumePortionToDisplay.md

 **portionToDisplay** - [[SensorVolumePortionToDisplayValue]]

-What part of a sensor should be displayed.
-Valid values are "COMPLETE", "BELOW_ELLIPSOID_HORIZON", "ABOVE_ELLIPSOID_HORIZON".
+The part of a sensor to display.

 **reference** - [[ReferenceValue]]

-What part of a sensor should be displayed, specified as a reference to another property.
+The part of a sensor to display, specified as a reference to another property.